Why Your Zero-Turn Mower Drive Belt Keeps Coming Off + Troubleshooting

 8. Off-Balance Mounting System

-If the mounting system is off-balance, it affects the deck’s position, and an unbalanced deck can cause your Cub Cadet mower belt to come off.
+If the mounting system is off-balance, it affects the deck’s position, and an unbalanced deck can cause your unit or a Cub Cadet mower belt to come off.
 Check if the deck is properly mounted or has any missing parts.

 Also Read: Why is One Side of Your Zero-Turn Mower Not Working?